Cirkit Designer Logo

 }

-Important: Use a voltage divider circuit to step down the battery voltage to a safe range (0-5V) for the Arduino’s analog input.
+Note: Use a voltage divider circuit to step down the battery voltage to a safe range for the Arduino analog input (0-5V).

 Troubleshooting and FAQs